sandeshg510/Quizzler/README.md

 # quizzler

-Here, I’ve implemented the followings
-➔ OOPs - Abstraction, Encapsulation, Inheritance, Polymorphism
+It is a quiz app where, I’ve implemented the followings ➔ OOPs - Abstraction, Encapsulation, Inheritance, Polymorphism